-We have incurred losses since inception, devoting substantially all of our efforts toward research and development, and have an accumulated deficit of \$70.9 million at June 30, 2023.
-During the six months ended June 30, 2023, we generated a net loss of \$6.6 million and used \$4.2 million in net cash from operating activities from continuing operations.
-We expect to continue to generate operating losses and negative cash flow from operations for the foreseeable future.
+We have incurred losses since inception, devoting substantially all of our efforts toward research and development, and have an accumulated deficit of \$73.0 million at September 30, 2023.
+During the nine months ended September 30, 2023, we generated a net loss of \$8.7 million and used \$5.9 million in net cash for operating activities from continuing operations.
+We expect continued operating losses and negative cash flow from operations for the foreseeable future.

-During the six months ended June 30, 2023, we raised gross proceeds of \$7.0 million (net proceeds of \$6.4 million) from the sale of 8,432,192 shares of our common stock, as described in Note 2 to the condensed consolidated financial statements.
-We plan to use the net proceeds from these financings to prepare for future clinical trials; on research and development activities; and for working capital and other general corporate purposes.
+During the nine months ended September 30, 2023, we raised gross proceeds of \$7.0 million (net proceeds of \$6.4 million) from the sale of 8,432,192 shares of our common stock, as described in Note 2 to the condensed consolidated financial statements.
+We are using the net proceeds from these financings to prepare for future clinical trials, and on research and development expenses, working capital and other general corporate purposes.

 Our condensed consolidated financial statements have been prepared using U.S. GAAP and are based on the assumption that we will continue as a going concern, which contemplates the realization of assets and liquidation of liabilities in the normal course of business.
-We face certain risks and uncertainties that are present in many emerging pharmaceutical company regarding product development, limited working capital, recurring losses and negative cash flow from operations, future profitability, ability to obtain future capital, protection of patents, technologies and property rights, competition, rapid technological change, navigating the domestic and major foreign markets' regulatory and clinical environment, recruiting and retaining key personnel, dependence on third party manufacturing organizations, third party collaboration and licensing agreements, lack of sales and marketing activities.
+We face certain risks and uncertainties that are present in many emerging pharmaceutical companies regarding product development, limited working capital, recurring losses and negative cash flow from operations, future profitability, ability to obtain future capital, protection of patents, technologies and property rights, competition, rapid technological change, navigating the domestic and major foreign markets' regulatory and clinical environment, recruiting and retaining key personnel, dependence on third party manufacturing organizations, third party collaboration and licensing agreements, lack of sales and marketing activities.
 We currently have no customers or pharmaceutical products to sell or distribute.
 These risks and other factors raise substantial doubt about our ability to continue as a going concern.

-At June 30, 2023, we had cash and cash equivalents totaling \$8.7 million.
-Based on our current plans, we believe our current cash balances will enable us to complete our current clinical trial in NGC-Capecitabine (also known as PCS6422), prepare for future clinical trials, fund our administrative costs through the second quarter of 2024, and close out the PCS499 and PCS12852 trials.
+At September 30, 2023, we had cash and cash equivalents totaling \$6.9 million.
+Based on our current plans, we believe our current cash balances will enable us to complete our current clinical trial in NGC-Cap, prepare for a Phase 2 trial for NGC-Cap, and fund our administrative costs through the second quarter of 2024.
 Our ability to execute our longer-term operating plans, including future clinical trials for our NGC drugs, will depend on our ability to obtain additional funding from the sale of equity and/or debt securities, a strategic transaction or other funding transactions.
 We plan to continue to actively pursue financing alternatives, including out-licensing and/or entering into partnerships on any of our non-core assets, but there can be no assurance that we will obtain the necessary funding in the future when necessary.

-We had no revenue during the six months ended June 30, 2023 and do not have any revenue under contract or any immediate sales prospects.
-Our primary uses of cash are to fund our planned clinical trials, research and development expenditures and other operating expenses.
+We had no revenue during the nine months ended September 30, 2023 and do not have any revenue under contract or any immediate sales prospects.
+Our primary uses of cash are to fund our planned clinical trials, research and development expenditures and for operating expenses.
 Cash used to fund operating expenses is impacted by the timing of when we incur and pay these expenses.